juliusz-kaczmarek/bigdata-impact/README.md

 ### Executing program

 1. **Prepare the GCSim Config:**
    - Adjust your GCSim config to include `$charX` (where X is the character number 1-4) instead of specific weapon, artifact, or stat entries.
 This references the variable sheet for dynamic data replacement.
+Please refer to `example_config.txt` for guidance.

 2. **Set Up the Variable Sheet:**
    - Use `variable_sheet_template.csv` for setting up your data.
 Follow GCSim’s naming conventions (e.g., `staffofhoma` instead of `Staff of Homa`).
 Refer to `example_variable_sheet.csv` for guidance.
 Leave character columns empty if no changes are needed.

+3. **Execute the Program:**
+   - Run the following command to start the simulation:

+     ```bash
+     python batchsim.py -cfg "config_name.txt" -var "variable_sheet_name.csv"
+     ```

+   - Replace `"config_name.txt"` with the name of your adjusted GCSim config file and `"variable_sheet_name.csv"` with the name of your variable sheet.

 ## Authors